Coefficient Quivers, $\mathbb{F}_1$-Representations, and Euler Characteristics of Quiver Grassmannians: Introduction

 This allows us to identify $H_{Q,\nil}^{\operatorname{nice}}$ in the case that $Q$ is a (not-necessarily proper) pseudotree.
 Specific formulas can be found in Corollaries \ref{c: nice bounded}, \ref{c: nice pseudotree hall}.
 We can also give the following, more conceptual interpretation to our results.
 We say that an $\FF_1$-representation $M$ is \emph{absolutely indecomposable} if $k\otimes_{\FF_1}M$ is indecomposable for every algebraically-closed field $k$.

 \begin{nothmh}(Corollaries \ref{c: nice bounded}, \ref{c: nice pseudotree}, \ref{c: nice pseudotree hall}) Let $Q$ be a (not-necessarily proper) pseudotree.
-Then the following statements hold. \begin{enumerate} \item Let $Q$ be of bounded representation type over $\FF_1$.
+Then the following statements hold.\footnote{See \cite[Section 5.2]{jun2020quiver} for the notion of bounded representation type over $\mathbb{F}_1$.} \begin{enumerate} \item Let $Q$ be of bounded representation type over $\FF_1$.
 Then $H_{Q,\nil}^{\operatorname{nice}}$ has a generating set that may be naturally identified with the absolutely indecomposable $\FF_1$-representations of $Q$. \item Let $Q$ be a proper pseudotree with central cycle $C$.
 Then $H_{Q,\nil}^{\operatorname{nice}}$ has a generating set that may be naturally identified with the indecomposable $\FF_1$-representations $M$ such that $\Res_C(M)$ is absolutely indecomposable. \end{enumerate} \end{nothmh}

 \textbf{Acknowledgment} The authors would like to thank Ryan Kinser for several insightful conversations on the connection between quiver representations and $\FF_1$-geometry.